anusii/keypod/guidelines/pull_requests.md

 request description and corresponding issue should be created.
 This will ensure that they are not forgotten.

+## 8. Tests
+Every pull request should include tests.
+More information on testing can be found in `guidelines/test_guide.md`.

 # Reviewing Pull Requests

 ## 1. Ensure pull request is up to date